rpm-software-management/dnf/doc/api_cli.rst

   Instances are used to track requests of commands and plugins about how CLI should set up/handle other parts of CLI processing that are not under the command's/plugin's direct control.
 The boolean attributes of the sheet can not be reset once enabled, doing so raises an :exc:`AttributeError`.

+    .. attribute:: allow_erasing

+      If ``True``, the dependnecy solver is allowed to look for solutions that include removing other packages while looking to fulfill the current packaging requests.
+Defaults to ``False``.
+Also see :meth:`dnf.Base.resolve`.

     .. attribute:: available_repos

       If ``True`` during sack creation (:attr:`.sack_activation`), download and load into the sack the available repositories.
 Defaults to ``False``.